Alfresco/acs-packaging/docs/direct-access-urls.md

 for sharing objects.
 Azure Blob Storage provide [Shared Access Signature (SAS) tokens](https://docs.microsoft.com/en-us/rest/api/storageservices/delegate-access-with-shared-access-signature) which as a part of object's URL can serve very similar role.

-Above described features are perfect candidates for the implementation of direct access to our content (e.g. shortcutting the Shared File Store for transformations or faster/direct access in the context of ADW to documents).
+Above described features enable the implementation of direct access to our content (e.g. shortcutting the Shared File Store for transformations or faster/direct access in the context of ADW to documents).

 >:warning: **Note:** The AWS S3 pre-signed URLs are temporary links with an expiration time.
-Same counts for Azure SAS tokens which have expiration time.
+Same applies to Azure SAS tokens which have expiration time.

-The repository infrastructure now supports direct access urls.
+The repository infrastructure supports direct access urls since ACS 7.1.0.
 This includes the ContentService and the ContentStore interface for which default methods have been provided so that ContentStore implementations that implement the old version of this interface will throw a Not Supported exception.
-The new methods are auditable using the node reference and time in seconds for which the direct access URL is valid for as the  parameters.
+The new methods are auditable using the node reference and URL expiry time (in seconds) as the auditing parameters.

 **Rest API endpoints** can be used for requesting a new _Direct Access URL_ (a direct download link) for a specific file in the Content Repository.